Steve Burton (actor)

 Jack Stephen Burton (born June 28, 1970) is an American television actor.
-He is best known for his portrayal of Jason Morgan on General Hospital from 1991 to 2012, reprising the role from 2017 to 2021, and since 2024, as well as Dylan McAvoy on The Young and the Restless from 2013 to 2017.
+He is best known for his soap opera roles as Jason Morgan on General Hospital (1991–2012, 2017–present) and Dylan McAvoy on The Young and the Restless (2013–2017).
+For these performances, he has received ten Daytime Emmy Award nominations: one for Outstanding Younger Actor in a Drama Series, five for Outstanding Supporting Actor in a Drama Series (winning twice, in 1998 for General Hospital and 2017 for The Young and the Restless), and four for Outstanding Lead Actor in a Drama Series.
+In 2022, Burton joined the second and final season of the Days of Our Lives spin-off Beyond Salem, for which he received a nomination for Outstanding Guest Performer in a Drama Series in 2023.
 In 2019, he played the role of Morgan's twin brother, Drew Cain (Billy Miller) in flashbacks with Shiloh Archer (Coby Ryan McLaughlin).
 He also voiced Cloud Strife in various Square Enix products, including Final Fantasy VII: Advent Children and the Kingdom Hearts series.

 Early life

 Jack Stephen Burton was born in Indianapolis, Indiana, on June 28, 1970.
 He grew up in the Cleveland, Ohio, suburb of Richmond Heights before moving to Hollywood and graduating from Beverly Hills High School in Beverly Hills, California.